ossd-sp22/ColoredMeValentined/CODE_OF_CONDUCT.md

 clarity around the nature of the violation and an explanation of why the behavior was inappropriate.
 A public apology may be requested.

+**Rationale**: Growth is expected across all fields and forgiveness can be often be earned (provided this is a single offense).
+It is on the violator to then act accordingly and the benefit of the doubt is given to them as a result.

 ### 2. Warning

 **Community Impact**: A violation through a single incident or series of